 Contact: Barb Maynes, 360-565-3005

-Olympic National Park’s Hurricane Ridge winter schedule has been announced for the 2006 – 2007 season.
-The winter plowing operation will begin on Thursday, November 16 and will continue through the end of April 2007.
+Olympic National Park’s Hurricane Ridge winter schedule has been announced for the 2007 – 2008 season.

 Details about the Hurricane Ridge winter season are provided below.